llcook/clicky-game/README.md

 This simple React game prompts the user to click an image block for a point.
 Repeat image clicks reset the score to zero.

-Check it out here on [Github Pages](https://llcook.github.io/clicky-game/).
+Check it out on [Github Pages](https://llcook.github.io/clicky-game/).

 ### Technologies:
 * React